arielireni/Java-Testing-System/README.md

 # Java Testing System

 ## Description
-Testing system for "Software 1" course at TAU
+Testing system for "Software 1" course at TAU.

 ## Purpose
 - Calculation of student grades according to java files submitted by them